 - We also offer an abridged online version of this course which you can try before registering for the full-time postgraduate course.

 The programme is split into two pathways - the 3D Graphics and User Experience Pathway and the Programming and Computer Science Pathway.

 All students on the programme will study core modules together, and will then split into their separate pathways, studying a variety of core and optional modules that relate to their chosen specialism.

-Core modules taken by all students:
+Taken by all students: